dmoles/ttrpg-ml/src/background.md

-(meta)data collection and analysis; others as an interchange format, or as the basis for a display system; a URI-addressable reference database of RPG systems might also be a linked data resource for other collections of linked data on role- playing games and gaming.
+(meta)data collection and analysis; others as an interchange format, or as the basis for a display system; a URI-addressable reference database of RPG systems might also be a linked data resource for other collections of linked data on role-playing games and gaming.

 ---